nivoset/mimicry/README.md

 ### Element Not Found

-If mimicry can't find an element, try:
+If mimic can't find an element, try:
 1. Be more specific: `click on "Submit" button` instead of `click on "Submit"`
 2. Use unique identifiers: `click on the login button with id "submit-btn"`
 3. Check if the element is visible: Add a wait before the action